mana/mana/tools/tmxcopy/readme.txt

 === Bugs (for all these programs) ===

-The program works so far but there are still some minor problems:
+The programs work so far but there are still some minor problems:

 -Only tested for TMW-compilant maps.
 I don't guarantee that it works with Tiled maps that are made for other games and thus use different features.
 -Compressed maps (tmx.gz) can not be handled yet (but compressed or uncompressed layers work properly)